-You must work through our SSD center and your all exams will be supervised by them or online with double time.
-You can't give one exam at SSD center and other exam online.
+You must work through our SSD center and your all exams will be supervised by them with prescribed time set by SSD center.
+You can't give one exam at SSD center and other exam in class-room.
 I must need to follow the school policy.
-You need to sign your special aid paper as soon as possible.
-Due to large number of incoming students, you also must work with me so that TA knows how many students need double time for exam after you have received paper from SSD center.
+You need to sign your special accommodation paper as soon as possible.
+Due to large number of incoming students, you also must work with me so that TA or I know how many students need special accommodation for exam after you have received paper from SSD center.

-IX.
+XI.
 ANNOUNCEMENTS

 I will use Canvas to post homework assignments, homework solutions, and other information pertaining to the course materials.
 You should check your email and the Canvas on a regular basis.
-In case, I use any teaching materials not from the text book, I will post those lecture notes in Canvas.
+In case, I use any teaching materials not from the text book, I will post those lecture notes in Canvas as well.
 Lecture notes I prepared for enhancement of your participation in class.
 You need to read the text book prior to class or after the class, please!
 Check my lecture notes and hand written notes after class.

-X. HEALTH and COVID-19 Precautions
+XII.
+HEALTH and COVID-19 Precautions